So there in Number Eighteen

 So there in Number Eighteen – the first line of Ted Hughes’ poem about this house.
 In contrast to the memorialised house and inhabitants of the poem, these seven artists point towards something more present and continuous, to life in Number Eighteen as it is now.

 Jo Addison has made simple sculptures, with an emphasis on hand-finished surface.
 She systematically unpicks everyday objects, remaking until she's reduced them to their fundamental elements: form, weight, balance.
-Deeply sculptural concerns posing existential questions like "how would someone make a shelf before a shelf existed?"
+Deeply sculptural concerns posing questions like "how would someone make a shelf before a shelf existed?"

 Ray Andrews has made a small relief sculpture that combines a culturally specific object and a historic figure.
 It's shrewd, romantic and funny, and reveals the joy in labour and its transformative power.